hepix-virtualisation/vmcaster/README.md

 vmcaster was designed with the realisation that users typically create new virtual machines images rarely but update them frequently.
-Vmcaster attempts to be the first of a new generation of image list publishers the minimise the data entry for updating images, with imagelists.
+Vmcaster attempts to be the first of a new generation of image list publishers the minimise the data entry for updating images, with image lists.

 The tasks of updating an image and uploading a fresh signed image is now just two quiet short command line operations away.
-The aim is to make image and imagelist updates as painless as possible as these are the most common tasks.
+The aim is to make image and image list updates as painless as possible as these are the most common tasks.

-Internally the application uses a simple sql database, sqlight for storing image lists and multiple back ends managing uploading of images / images lists using a facade pattern.
+Internally the application uses a simple SQL database, SQLite for storing image lists and multiple back ends managing uploading of images / images lists using a facade pattern.
 This allows transfer protocol to be derived from the meta data of the image list and a configuration file, updates need much less